corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 Rust has quickly become a popular choice for teams seeking to write safe and efficient systems.
 Its unique blend of performance, safety, and concurrency makes it an attractive option for various applications, from embedded systems to web development.

-However, adopting Rust for your first production project requires careful planning and strategy.
+However, adopting Rustlang for your first production project requires careful planning and strategy.
 The goal of this guide is to provide you with a comprehensive checklist and actionable advice to make your first real-world Rust project a success.

 <h2>Table of Contents</h2>